 - Identify the lowest income zip codes and with highest risk of family breakdown

-If 12 churches in each of these zip codes would meet one need a week, thousands of children might be prevented from entering foster care.
+If 12 churches in each of these zip codes would meet one need a week, the number of kids in the foster care system could be reduced by thousands.
 Meeting these needs would effectively:

 - Help facilitate family preservations by supporting vulnerable families prior to being discovered by child welfare